rajpal-virk/mlh-material/docs/assets/pages/python/variables.md

 - Use print() function, to print the output of a variable.
 - You can pass multiple variables in a single print() function separated by commas(,) or by `+` operator to get output of each variable.
+- If you use + operator to print outputs of 2 variables that are storing numbers, the output will be addition of those numbers.

 ```python
 x = "hello "